Galaxy’s south window looks into intergalactic space

 Why find Fomalhaut?
-When you look at this star – sometimes called the Autumn Star or the Loneliest Star – you are looking some 90 degrees from the plane of our galaxy’s equator.
+When you look at this star – sometimes called the Loneliest Star – you are looking some 90 degrees from the plane of our galaxy’s equator.

 Our Milky Way galaxy is round and flat, like a pancake.
 When you look toward Fomalhaut, you’re looking away from the pancake, and out the south window of the galaxy.
 In other words, we’re looking away from the star-packed disk of the galaxy, into intergalactic space and the realm of galaxies.

 Want the exact location of the south galactic pole?
 It lies east of Fomalhaut, in the faint constellation Sculptor.
 See the chart above.

 Fomalhaut is a very noticeable star because it’s in a region of the heavens where there are few stars bright enough to be seen with the eye.
 That’s why Fomalhaut is often said to be the loneliest star.
 If you’re not sure, try using the Great Square of Pegasus to confirm the star you see is Fomalhaut.
 See the chart below.

 Our galaxy’s south window from the Northern Hemisphere:

 The Great Square of Pegasus appears high in the south to overhead by around 7 to 8 p.m. local time in late November and early December.
 This large asterism really does look like a large square pattern, with four medium-bright stars marking the corners.
 Draw a line through the Great Square’s two westernmost (or right-hand) stars, and extend that line southward to land on Fomalhaut.